Ameresco (NYSE:AMRC) Updates FY 2021 Earnings Guidance

-Ameresco (NYSE:AMRC) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+Ameresco (NYSE:AMRC) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of 1.220-1.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.200.
 The company issued revenue guidance of $1.11 billion-$1.16 billion, compared to the consensus revenue estimate of $1.12 billion.

+A number of analysts recently commented on the company.
+B. Riley increased their price target on Ameresco from $50.00 to $72.00 and gave the company a buy rating in a research report on Tuesday, February 9th.
+Robert W. Baird began coverage on Ameresco in a research report on Wednesday, March 31st.
+They issued an outperform rating and a $51.00 target price for the company.
+Zacks Investment Research downgraded Ameresco from a hold rating to a sell rating in a research report on Tuesday, May 4th.
+Stifel Nicolaus began coverage on Ameresco in a research report on Tuesday, April 13th.
+They issued a buy rating and a $58.00 target price for the company.
+Finally, Canaccord Genuity raised their target price on Ameresco from $52.00 to $82.00 and gave the stock a buy rating in a research report on Tuesday, March 9th.
+One analyst has rated the stock with a sell rating and ten have issued a buy rating to the company’s stock.
+Ameresco has an average rating of Buy and a consensus price target of $59.70.

 Ameresco Company Profile